Do you know what to do when the T10 or T8 signal is raised? Here’s what you need to know for when the storms hit.

-A typhoon day is all part of the Hong Kong experience, but it can still be a bit nerve-wracking if you’re new to the city, especially with kids at home.
+A Hong Kong typhoon day is all part of the experience of living in this great city, but it can still be a bit nerve-wracking if you’re new here, especially with kids at home.
 We’ve put together this handy guide to explain the Hong Kong Observatory’s warning signals, how you should prepare your home for a typhoon and importantly, where to get help and up-to-date information during a typhoon.
 Plus, there are some great kids’ activities to keep your little ones busy while you ride out the storm.

 For a handy cheat sheet, save and print our downloadable with important phone numbers and what to do during the storm.